udacity/pdsnd_github/README.md

 ### Description
 The Bikeshare Data investigation projest uses python script to allow a user run git commands to investigate bikeshare data from 3 different cities: chicago, new york and washington.

-In particular, based on user's input of city and dat aggregations, the script will output:
+In particular, based on user's input of city and dat aggregations, the script will output: start time, end time, trip duration, start station, end station, user type
-*start time
-*end time
-*trip duration
-*start station
-*end station
-*user type

 and for cities chicago and new york
-*gender
-*birth year
+_gender_,_birth year_

 ### Files used
 *python script: bikeshare.py